Cosmetic Dentistry & Dental Veneers When a person wants to look his or her best,…

 Unfortunately, carbonated beverages can badly damage your enamel, regardless of whether or not they contain soda.
 Soda water’s pH is around 3 or 4, depending on the brand, making it around 100 to 1000 times more acidic than water.
 With that said, drinking soda water is better than drinking sugary soda, and is often a good middle step to eventually going totally soda-free.

 Take care of your teeth with our Steele Creek family dentist office!

 Whether you need preventative dentistry, cosmetic dentistry, or another dentist treatment, Steele Creek Family Dentist is here to help.
-Our Steele Creek dentist office is a welcoming, family-friendly, judgement-free zone where we only care about one thing: helping you have the healthiest smile possible!
-To request an appointment, fill out our simple contact form here.
+Our Steele Creek dentist office is a welcoming, family-friendly, judgment-free zone where we only care about one thing: helping you have the healthiest smile possible!
+To request an appointment with our dentist in Steele Creek, fill out our simple contact form here.